Open Hoose

 Queer Club

 Queer punks jump up!
 An activist space for members of the LGBTQIA+ community locally to get together, conjure up big plans and get making.
 During its first 4 months the group have set-up and managed the 2022 Dumfries Pride.
-Entirely community-run, the group are about advocating for the rights of the LGGBTQ+ community through creativity, conversation, and most importantly, fun.
+Entirely community-run, the group are about advocating for the rights of the LGBTQ+ community through creativity, conversation, and most importantly, fun.

 Climate Kitchen